Kotambail-Hegde/Masquerade-Emulator/README.md

 * Chip8 passes Timendus's chip8-test-suite v4.1 (**Except for scrolling tests**)
 * Game Of Life supports Normal Mode and Torroidal Mode
 * Supports Save States and Load States
-* Has GUI based debugger support (Only for GB and GBC for now)
+* Has GUI based debugger support (Only for GB and GBC for now; in development for GBA)
 * Has CLI based debugger support
 * Supports OTA updates
 * Menu-bar based UI for Windows platform